Finance & Accounting

 Machine Learning makes automation a breeze.
 This advantage goes down to the root of what Machine Learning tries to accomplish: teaching a computer to identify patterns and insights in data, as opposed to a human trying to learn those patterns and insights himself or herself.
 Thus, Machine Learning can automate the process of predictive insight generation, an otherwise human-executed, rather time-consuming step.

-(1) Pivot Tables, which aggregate large quantities of data in Excel into a concise, partially-customizable format,
+Aggregate large quantities of data in Excel into a concise, partially-customizable format

-(2) conditional formatting, which allows us to automate the correcting of the appearance and framing of the cells based on the values of the data in those cells
+Automate the correcting of the appearance and framing of the cells based on the values of the data in those cells

 Synthesize multiple data sources into one by matching data from elsewhere with their proper category in the viewable report.